 It was raining when we woke up at 06.00, but the weather had improved by the time we left for Ama Dablam base camp at 07.45.

 The walk began with a 100 metre descent to the river, followed by a 800 metre ascent to Ama Dablam base camp.
 It took 3 hours 15 minutes to reach base camp and Lani struggled with the altitude.
-There are 3 lodges near base camp that cater to the mountaineers and we had dal bhat in the only lodge that was open.
+There are 3 lodges near base camp that cater to the mountaineers and we had dal bhat at the only lodge that was open.

 It took us 1.5 hours to descend.
 Initially it snowed a bit, followed by light rain and then sun as we neared Pangboche.
 Unfortunately we didn't get any views of Ama Dablam all day!